Hi, I'm Ummi

 1. Pride.
 My pride has always been bigger than my a**.
 I want to be able to say that I went to all those countries on my own, and with my own money — not on any sponsored trip, business trip, family trip, and not for any airline company.

 2. Lack of freedom.
 I don’t like being told what to do or when to do it, especially during my travels.
 So I don’t think I would enjoy it very much if I don’t get to decide which cities I’m flying to, or how long I get to stay in each place.
-The reason I like traveling solo is because I can be the sole decision maker, and I get to do everything on my own — from the planning stage to booking the tickets, to figuring out how the public transportation works, to finding my way around town.
+The reason I like traveling solo is because I can be the sole decision maker, and I get to do everything on my own — from the planning stage and booking the tickets, to figuring out how the public transportation works, and finding my way around town.
 I don’t like being chauffeured around in a car from one expensive hotel to another.
 Believe me, I have traveled with people who tried to impress me with all those.
 I did not enjoy it one bit.

 Yah, your dad was a regular.